 Highlights of Syria

-After exploring its atmospheric souqs, mosques and palaces, we head to Bosra with its vast Roman theatre, then continue to Palmyra, still one of the Middle East’s most impressive archaeological sites despite the traumas of recent years.
+After exploring its atmospheric souqs, mosques and palaces, we head to Palmyra.
+This is still one of the Middle East’s most impressive archaeological sites despite the traumas of recent years.

-In Aleppo we visit the old citadel and the bazaar, meeting local people who are starting to rebuild their lives following the recent conflict – Aleppo vying with Damascus for the title of the oldest city in Syria, and with evidence of its diverse history throughout.
-From here we continue to Hama with its iconic old waterwheels, then visit the imposing Crusader castle of Crac des Chevaliers, its imposing presence atop a hill giving it an unrivalled defensive position during the religious conflicts of the medieval era.
+In Aleppo we visit the old citadel and the bazaar, meeting local people who are starting to rebuild their lives following the recent conflict.
+Aleppo vies with Damascus for the title of the oldest city in Syria, with evidence of its diverse history throughout.
+From here we continue to Hama with its iconic old waterwheels, then visit the Crusader castle of Crac des Chevaliers, its imposing presence atop a hill giving it an unrivalled defensive position during the religious conflicts of the medieval era.

-On our way back to Damascus, we delve into Syria’s Christian heritage, visiting the Monastery of Ste George and the charming village of Maalula, one of the last places where the language of the Bible is still spoken.
-The trips ends by crossing the border back into Lebanon, with a final night in Beirut.
+On our way back to Damascus, we delve into Syria’s Christian heritage, visiting the Monastery of St George and the charming village of Maalula.
+This is one of the last places where the language of the Bible, Aramaic, is still spoken.
+The trips ends with a visit to Bosra’s vast Roman theatre, then crosses the border back into Lebanon, with a final night in Beirut.

 The overwhelming perception of Syria in the west is coloured by images of war and destruction, but the country is now moving into a different era.
 It won’t be too long before others make their way back, but for now enjoy being one of the few visitors here.